netdata/netdata/docs/anonymous-statistics.md

 2.  **Usage statistics**, to help us interpret how people use the Netdata agent in real-world environments, and to help us identify how our development/design decisions influence the community.

-Netdata sends information to Google Analytics via two different channels:
+Netdata sends information to GA via two different channels:

--   Google Tag Manager fires when you access an agent's dashboard.
+-   Google Tag Manager (GTM) fires when you access an agent's dashboard.
--   The Netdata daemon executes the [`anonymous-statistics.sh` script](https://github.com/netdata/netdata/blob/6469cf92724644f5facf343e4bdd76ac0551a418/daemon/anonymous-statistics.sh.in)
+-   Netdata daemon executes the [`anonymous-statistics.sh`
+    script](https://github.com/netdata/netdata/blob/6469cf92724644f5facf343e4bdd76ac0551a418/daemon/anonymous-statistics.sh.in)
     when Netdata starts, stops cleanly, or fails.

 You can opt-out from sending anonymous statistics to Netdata through three different [opt-out mechanisms](#opt-out).

-## Google tag manager
+## Google Tag Manager

-Google tag manager (GTM) is the recommended way of collecting statistics for new implementations using GA.
+GTM is the recommended way of collecting statistics for new implementations using GA.
 Unlike the older API, the logic of when to send information to GA and what information to send is controlled centrally.

 We have configured GTM to trigger the tag only when the variable `anonymous_statistics` is true.
 The value of this